 PhD Program

-The PhD program builds on a base of professional knowledge and practice in social work.
-The program offers students the opportunity to develop a comprehensive understanding in a selected area of concentration and, through the dissertation, contribute to knowledge development in that area.
-Students take electives in an area of personal interest.
-Upon enrollment in the program, students are assigned to a PhD faculty advisor for program planning and guidance.
+The PhD Program builds on a base of professional knowledge and practice in social work.
+In addition to a rigorous grounding in research, the program offers students the opportunity to develop a comprehensive understanding of a selected area of focus and, through the dissertation, to contribute to knowledge development in that area.

 Obtaining Information

-Inquiries about the program and requests for application materials should be to: The University of Alabama School of Social Work, PhD Program Office, Box 870314, Tuscaloosa, AL 35487-0314; telephone 205-348-6528; bsmith2@sw.ua.edu.
+Inquiries about the program should be to: The University of Alabama School of Social Work, PhD Program Office, Box 870314, Tuscaloosa, AL 35487-0314; telephone 205-348-0798; mtsiler@ua.edu.

 Admissions